 At a minimum, students should be able to perform these basic computer literacy skills:

-Zoom is the video conferencing software currently supported by Garrett.
-You will use Zoom when your class meets, when you need to get together virtually with classmates, and for other COS-related gatherings.
+Teams is the video conferencing software currently supported by Garrett.
+You will use Teams when your class meets, when you need to get together virtually with classmates, and for other COS-related gatherings.